How to Install Kubernetes?

-We will focus on the later part i.e. Kubectl.
-So, Kubectl is a command line tool for install Kubernetes.
+We will focus on the latter part, i.e. Kubectl.
+So, Kubectl is a command-line tool for install Kubernetes.
 A user of Kubectl can easily deploy and manage applications and related functionalities on Kubernetes.
-Kubectl empowers its users to verify and inspect cluster resources, Creation-deletion, and updating of components, status details and deploy & run applications in K8.
+Kubectl empowers its users to verify and inspect cluster resources, Creation-deletion, and updating of components, status details, and deploy & run applications in K8.

-Step 1: Follow this link Kubectl here a user will get the details of Kubectl installation process.
-It looks like this – install Kubectl link is highlighted in the screen.
+Step 1: Follow this link Kubectl; here, a user will get the details of the Kubectl installation process.
+It looks like this – install Kubectl link is highlighted on the screen.